D/C or DC = direct current = (~180 max typically) = most common. used for welding steel / stainless.

-GMAW = Gas Metal Arc Welding = MIG = Metal Inert Gas Welding = Co2 or Ar/Co2 gas shielded wire-feed spool gun welder = think ‘point & shoot’ welding everything in sight.
+GMAW = Gas Metal Arc Welding = MIG = Metal Inert Gas Welding = Co2 or Ar/Co2 gas shielded wire-feed torch welder = think ‘point & shoot’ welding everything in sight.

-FCAW = Flux Core Arc Welding = gasless wire-feed spool gun welder.
+FCAW = Flux Core Arc Welding = gasless wire-feed welder.
 Requires a basic DC capable MIG welder unit and is cheapest to run for frequent and varied welding jobs.

 Note: FCAW does not require shielding gas.
 Instead, flux-cored wire shields the arc from contamination.